gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone1/UserStory4.md

 ### User story

-As an EXPERIENCED USER, I want to have some way to backtrack or recover previous copy and cut actions, so that  I don't need to save multiple versions of blueprints (schematics) every time I make a change.
+As an EXPERIENCED USER, I want to have access to a traversable history of copied block selections that I can pick to paste, so that I don't need to save quick changes as schematics (saved block selections).

 #### Notes

-A sort of copy, paste buffer that would save the copies the player makes
+Be able to traverse through a buffer of the most recent selections made.
+Can select a selection from the history to paste.

+Avoids saving an in-game schematic for smaller changes.

 ### Review

 #### Change Log

 *Refined from US1 by 67775 - 30/10/2025*

+*Refination modified for clarity by 67763 - 30/10/2025*